buddapool/buddapool.github.io/_categories/about.md

 short_name: about
 name: ABOUT
 title:
-open_source: Who am I, What I do
+open_source: Who I am, What I do
 subheading:
 permalink: /about/
 ---